dlmeredi/dlmeredi/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-<center><h4>Software developer with years of customer service experience and strong problem solving skills.
+<center><h4>I'm a Software Developer with expertise in customer service and strong problem solving skills.
 A natural curiosity for technology coupled with the desire to seek out a challenging new career led to the decision to transition into web development.
-Looking forward to the opportunity to leverage my knack for problem solving and technical skills to work for an employer with a strong desire to develop future leaders.
+I'm looking forward to the opportunity to leverage my knack for problem solving and technical skills to work for an employer with a strong desire to develop future leaders.
 <br><br>
 If you know of any unique Open Source opportunities, let me know, I'd be happy to participate!</h4></center>
 <br>